The Goonies (MSX video game)

-The Goonies is a 1986 platform game by Konami for the MSX based on the film of the same name.
+is a 1985 platform game by Konami for the MSX based on the film of the same name.
 The music is a simple rendition of the song "The Goonies 'R' Good Enough", by Cyndi Lauper.

 Development

+The Goonies was released in 1985.
 The game is based on the Famicom version with different levels.
+The game was released throughout Brazil in 1986 under the title O Tesouro Perdido by Sharp-Epcom.

 In 2006, an independent dev team named Bran Games remade the game for Windows as freeware.
 The remake has improved graphics, visual and sound effects.

 Gameplay

 The Goonies is a platform and puzzle game, featuring five 'scenes'.
 After each successfully completed scene, a key word is given and thus the player can continue the game from this point at any time.